Colorado Uninsured & Underinsured Motorists Laws

 • Some insurance companies will fight you when filing a UM/UIM claim.
 Sadly, many insurance companies do not want to pay out losses to their insured as it will hurt their bottom line.

 • Never accept the first offer made by your insurance company.
-Insurance companies want to settle claims for the least amount possible while making the offer sound like it is the best you will get.
+Insurance companies want to settle claims for the least amount possible while making the offer sound like the best you will get.
 Do not be misled, as it often falls short of the actual compensation you are entitled to receive.

 Getting assistance from an experienced car accident attorney before filing your UM/UIM claim is beneficial.
 Your uninsured motorist lawyer knows how to work with your insurance company to ensure you are reimbursed the full amount you are entitled to receive.